danielsaidi/MockingKit/README.md

 ## Acknowledgements

+Mock 'n' Roll is inspired by [Stubber][Stubber], and would not have been possible without it.
+The entire function address approach and escape support etc. comes from Stubber, and this mock implementation comes from there as well.

-Mock 'n' Roll is inspired by [Stubber][Stubber], but has a completely separate code base.
-While Stubber uses global functions (which requires you to empty the execution store every now and then), Mock 'n' Roll moves this logic to each mock, which means that any recorded exeuctions are automatically cleared when the mock is disposed.
-Mock 'n' Roll also adds some extra functionality, like optional and void result support.
+However, while Stubber uses global functions (which requires you to reset the global state every now and then), Mock 'n' Roll moves this logic to each mock, which means that any recorded exeuctions are automatically reset when the mock is disposed.
+Mock 'n' Roll also adds some extra functionality, like support for optional and void results.

 ## License